 Georgia College and State University offers a great opportunity for nursing students who want to gain practical skills and a solid foundation in nursing which they can use to succeed in their career.

 Georgia College’s RN-BSN program is fully online.
 It is flexible and enables nurses to develop good clinical reasoning which will help them in creating a plan and providing coordinated nursing care in different organizations and institutions.

 To apply, you can find all the important details here.

 Kennesaw State University has a 13,000-square foot nursing simulation lab, computer labs, seminar rooms, and an auditorium.
-Apart from its facilities, the school also has a program designed to help prepare nurses who are able to meet the growing demands of health care in the local and global level.
+Apart from its facilities, the school also has a program designed to help prepare nurses who are able to meet the growing demands of health care at the local and global levels.

 After mastering basic nursing skills, you’ll be able to do your clinical rotations in the Tanner Medical Center, Forsythe County Schools, Wellstar Health System, and other popular health care facilities in the area.